normdoow/normdoow.github.io/_posts/2019-05-10-order-status.md

 1. After a customer places an order, they’ll see an order status screen, which will initially display “Received” and give a wait time.

-2. When a barista acknowledges their order on the order-processing app, the status will change to “In Progress” and the wait time will begin to count down
+2. When a barista clicks on their order in the order-processing app, the status will change to “In Progress” and the wait time will begin to count down

 3. When the barista fulfills the order on the order-processing tablet, the order status will change to “Ready” and a button will appear for the customer to acknowledge that the picked up their order.